Infrastructure Projects

 - Tribunal chair, ADCCAC Arbitration under a contract for military facilities in the UAE.

-- Acting as Adjudicator for high value £66m claims by service provider under PFI contracts for provision of roads in the UK Midlands
+- Acting as Adjudicator, high value £66m claims by service provider under PFI contracts for UK roads.

 - Party appointment, ad hoc arbitration for dredging and land reclamation works in Bahrain.